Dobby233Liu/HATE-UML/README.md

 In order to compile the tool yourself, the .NET Core 6 SDK is required.
 The source tree also contains a `UndertaleModLib` submodule for the version of the ModLib it uses; you will need to download the submodule before building.

 ### Compiling Via IDE

 * Open the UndertaleModTool.sln in the IDE of your choice (Visual Studio, JetBrains Rider, Visual Studio Code etc.)
 * Select the `HATE` project.
 * Compile.

 ### Compiling Via Command Line

 * Open a terminal and navigate to the project root.
 * Execute `dotnet publish HATE`.
-    You can also provide arguments for compiling, such as `--no-self-contained` or `-c release`.
+  * You can also provide arguments for compiling, such as `--no-self-contained` or `-c release`.
 For a full list of arguments, consult [this document](https://docs.microsoft.com/dotnet/core/tools/dotnet-publish).

+## Source Code

+Source code can be found on GitHub: https://github.com/Dobby233Liu/HATE-UML

 ## License